Sequential Apportionment from Stationary Divisor Methods: Apportionment Sequences for More Than Two Parties

-If the party votes are not distinct, Theorem \ref{counting} can easily be modified.
+If the party votes are not distinct, Theorems \ref{counting} and \ref{working-backwards}, as well as other results, can easily be modified.
 Note that if two parties have equal votes (say $p_i = p_{i+1}$), then the addition of party $i+1$ does not introduce any new endpoints to the 2-party apportionment sequences with parties with non-equal vote totals.
 Additionally, whenever one of the parties with equal vote totals is awarded a seat (the one with the least index by the tie-breaking rule), then the next largest indexed party with the same vote total gets the next seat, and this continues until all parties with equal vote totals get a seat.
 This leads to the following corollary.